A fluxonium qubit-based hybrid electromechanical system: Acknowledgement

 \section{Acknowledgement}

 This work is supported by MoE, Government of India (Grant No. MoE-STARS/STARS-2/2023-0161).
-A.~R. acknowledges the support from UGC, GoI.
+A.~R. acknowledges the support from UGC, GoI and Parimana fellowship by QMET Tech, DST,GoI.
 R.N. and A.R. contributed equally to this work.

 \begin{widetext}